teejl/the_TeeJ/README.md

 "Shoot for the Moon.
 Even if you miss, you'll settle among the stars."

 Every once in a while we sell ourself short.
 Yes it sucks.
 I made a motto to keep rising.
 I have stayed true to that motto, and I feel I'm on the right path now.
 The path to the top of the ladder, nay to the next step of the ladder.
 When I reach the top I won't exactly know.
 Perhaps there is no top.
 Regardless I'm here to find out.
 I must push further.

+## Missing Belt
+"Excuses are the bricks that build a house of failure."

+I lost my belt today.
+It was like family.
+I have no idea where he could be.
+He was such a nice belt too.
+He couln't have ran away, no that's not his personality.
+He was loyal, always there whenever I needed him.
+Now I am without him.
+No more perfect size pants.
+No more rushing to restroom and barely making it.
+No more spanking for my little brother.
+Life is just not the same.
+Belt, where ever you might be out there, just know I am coming for you.